DhruvPareek/TheBookFund/README.md

       - Joe Bruin, with email joebruin@g.ucla.edu, makes a $23.94 purchase at an online retailer.
       - The retailer’s DB maps "joebruin@g.ucla.edu" to "$23.94".
    3. Proof Generation
-      - Joe Bruin generates a cryptographic proof with a zkey generated from the circuits/src/DhruvEmailVerifier.circom circuit.
+      - Joe Bruin generates a cryptographic proof with a zkey generated from the `circuits/src/DhruvEmailVerifier.circom` circuit.
       - Joe generates the proof using values from an email he received at "joebruin@g.ucla.edu" as the inputs to the circuit.
       - By using an email Joe received at "joebruin@g.ucla.edu" to generate inputs to the circuit allows Joe Bruin to generate a proof that proves to others that he is a UCLA student in control of the email address joebruin@g.ucla.edu.
    4. On-Chain Verification
-      - Joe Bruin submits this proof to the VerifyEmail() function of contracts/src/TheFund.sol using his ethereum address 0xabc.
+      - Joe Bruin submits this proof to the `VerifyEmail()` function of `contracts/src/TheFund.sol` using his ethereum address 0xabc.
       - If the proof is verified, "joebruin@g.ucla.edu" is stored in a mapping in the smart contract as: "joebruin@g.ucla.edu"-->0xabc.
    5. Redeem USDC
-      - Joe Bruin calls the claimFunds() function from contracts/src/TheFund.sol to redeem some amount of USDC corresponding to his purchase of books from the book store.
+      - Joe Bruin calls the `claimFunds()` function from `contracts/src/TheFund.sol` to redeem some amount of USDC corresponding to his purchase of books from the book store.
-      - claimFunds() calls requestPriceData() from the EmailOracle smart contract.
+      - `claimFunds()` calls `requestPriceData()` from the EmailOracle smart contract.
-      - requestPriceData() uses Chainlink Functions service to make a request to the API "https://y3ugr0hill.execute-api.us-east-1.amazonaws.com/production/email?student_email=joebruin@g.ucla.edu" (a mockAPI I created to mimick a book store's database).
+      - `requestPriceData()` uses Chainlink Functions service to make a request to the API "https://y3ugr0hill.execute-api.us-east-1.amazonaws.com/production/email?student_email=joebruin@g.ucla.edu" (a mockAPI I created to mimick a book store's database).
       - This API request and corresponding oracle request will return $23.94, because that is the value in the database that is saved corresponding to "joebruin@g.ucla.edu".
-      - Upon the oracle request returning, the function fulfill() from the EmailOracle contract will call transferUSDC() from the TheFund contract.
+      - Upon the oracle request returning, the function `fulfill()` from the EmailOracle contract will call `transferUSDC()` from the TheFund contract.
-      - transferUSDC() will send $23.94 to Joe Bruin's ethereum address.
+      - `transferUSDC()` will send $23.94 to Joe Bruin's ethereum address.

 #### Two assumptions:
- - The Oracle in this smart contract uses an API with access to the book retailer's database of purchases.
+ - The oracle has access to the book retailer’s purchase database via an API.
  - Donors are willing to donate USDC into the smart contract.

+#### Constraints:
-Additionally, this project has constraints on the email Joe Bruin can use to generate a proof.
-I constructed the circom circuits in this project so that the email that someone uses to verify his identity must be sent by dhruvpareek883@gmail.com and contain an email address in the body that matches the regex of the form: [a-zA-Z0-9._]+@g\.ucla\.edu.
-So Joe Bruin would have to receive an email from dhruvpareek883@gmail.com that says "joebruin@g.ucla.edu" in the body of the email to generate a valid proof for his identity.
-To see examples of emails that can generate a valid proof, look at circuits/helpers/emls.
+The Circom circuits require the verifying email to be sent by dhruvpareek883@gmail.com and to include an address matching `[a-zA-Z0-9._]+@g\.ucla\.edu` in the body.
+Thus, Joe Bruin must receive an email from dhruvpareek883@gmail.com stating "joebruin@g.ucla.edu" in the message body to produce a valid proof.
+Examples of valid EML files can be found in `circuits/helpers/emls`.

 ## File/Code Breakdown
 #### Circuits
-The circuits/src folder contains the circom circuits used to generate proofs that verify someone is a UCLA student.
+The `circuits/src` folder contains the circom circuits used to generate proofs that verify someone is a UCLA student.
 Essentially, someone will submit an eml file (which is simply an email that they downloaded) to generate a proof based on these circuits.
 To understand how ZKEmail's library of circuits works to create cryptographic proofs of the contents and metadata of emails, read more here: https://docs.zk.email/architecture/dkim-verification.
 - **circuits/src/DhruvEmailVerifier.circom**
    Main circuit that checks DKIM signatures and extracts email metadata.
 - **circuits/src/Dhruv_Sender_Regex.circom**
    Regex-based sub-circuit (generated by zkregex.com) to verify the sender is dhruvpareek883@gmail.com.
 - **circuits/src/UCLA_Email_Regex.circom**
    Regex-based sub-circuit to verify the presence of a UCLA email in the body.
-     - Email address needs to match the regex "[a-zA-Z0-9._]+@g\.ucla\.edu".
+     - Email address needs to match the regex `[a-zA-Z0-9._]+@g\.ucla\.edu`.
 This circuit was also generated by https://zkregex.com/.
 - **circuits/helpers/inputs.ts**
    Generates the input JSON for the circuits from an EML file.
 You can find example EML files in circuits/helpers/emls that can successfully produce a valid proof.